Pain is one of the most unrecognised signs of the meno years.

 A New Study

 “Changing levels of hormones around menopause have complex interactions with pain modulation and pain sensitivity, which may be associated with vulnerability to either the development or exacerbation of pain conditions,” says JoAnn Pinkerton, MD, Executive Director of the North American Menopause Society (NAMS).
-“This study suggests that menopause symptoms may also be related to chronic pain experience.”
+“This study suggests that menopause signs may also be related to chronic pain experience.”

 Your Pain May Be Hormonal